rardcode/astpbx/README.md

-# PBX server with FreePBX & Asterisk, based on Debian.
+# FreePBX with Asterisk, based on Debian.

 ## Quick reference
 * Where to file issues: